farqlia2/List6/Google_tests/lib/README.md

 When GoogleTest uses pthread, you may need to add flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
 If you use the CMake script, this is taken care of for you.
-If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to add.
+If you use your own build script, you'll need to readValuesAndWeights your compiler and linker's manual to figure out what flags to add.

 ### As a Shared Library (DLL)